KatieSylvester/city_cemetery_burials/README.md

     b.
 What are the most common last names of people buried in this cemetery?
     c.
 There was a particularly famous person buried in this cemetery.
 Can you find that person?

-7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were bur
+7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

+**Deliverables
+Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
+Your final product should be marketing material that includes one or two visualizations that go along with your story.